EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> 4 roc_auc     binary         0.893
 ```

-This is our best performing model in this chapter on CNN models, although not by much.
+This is our best-performing model in this chapter on CNN models, although not by much.
 We can again create an ROC curve, this time using the test data in Figure \@ref(fig:cnnfinalroc).

 ```r